-The Safeguarding Adults Procedure manual must be used where there is a concern, allegation or disclosure of abuse in relation to any adult who is a Liverpool resident or in receipt of services in Liverpool.
+The Liverpool Inter-Agency Safeguarding Policy and Procedure 2015 must be used where there is a concern, allegation or disclosure of abuse in relation to any adult who is a Liverpool resident or in receipt of services in Liverpool.

 - Liverpool Inter Agency Safeguarding Policy and Procedure 2015

 - Safeguarding 'what is abuse' easy read guide

 - Liverpool Safeguarding Adults – multi agency hoarding protocol

 - Guidance for practitioners: Failure to gain access to an adult believed to have needs for care and support who may be at risk of abuse or neglect

 A Safeguarding Adults Review (SAR) is a multi-agency process which explores what the agencies and people involved in a safeguarding case could have done differently to prevent harm and/or neglect to the adult.

 A SAR’s purpose is not to apportion blame but to improve practice and identify opportunities to promote learning and training.